Luxury Escapes Guide to Hobart

 Discover Mona, a ‘subversive adult Disneyland’

-The Museum of Old and New Art was a gamechanger for Hobart and is undoubtedly the city’s key attraction.
-And it’s not hard to see why: even if you’re not an art lover per se, you can’t help but be impressed by this world-class private collection, which ranges from evocative contemporary pieces to Egyptian mummies, and its intriguing backstory.
+The Museum of Old and New Art was a gamechanger for Hobart and it’s not hard to see why: even if you’re not an art lover per se, you can’t help but be impressed by this world-class private collection, which ranges from evocative contemporary pieces to Egyptian mummies, and its intriguing backstory.
 The brainchild of native David Walsh, dubbed the ‘Tasmanian Devil’ by The New Yorker, this $110 million, subterranean cave of wonders invites visitors to ponder the meaning of more than 300 works – before enjoying a drink at the onsite Moorilla Winery.

 Go bushwalking in Wellington Park

 There aren’t many cities in the world that offer true wilderness in such close proximity to urbanity.
 Hobart’s spectacular surrounding terrain lends itself to outdoor pursuits, so it would be positively criminal not to pack a pair of hiking boots and get amongst it.
-The 18,000-hectare Wellington Park is just a 20-minute drive out and is home to more than 500 native plant species, all types of wildlife from platypuses to echidnas and possums and the towering, snow-dusted Mount Wellington.
-The daily grind will feel a million miles away as you hike, bike and ride the terrain on horseback.
+The 18,000-hectare Wellington Park is just a 20-minute drive out and is home to the towering, snow-dusted Mount Wellington.
+You'll have the chance to spot all types of wildlife from platypuses to echidnas and possums (please keep a respectful distance) and the daily grind will feel a million miles away as you hike, bike and ride the terrain on horseback.

 Go wine-tasting in the Coal River Valley en route to Richmond